 - Research by the Institute of Social Marketing on alcohol marketing led the British Medical Association to call for a ban on alcohol advertising and the introduction of minimum alcohol prices.

-We aim to ensure that Open University research continues to be recognised for excellence and impact, delivering substantial benefits to the University’s mission and priorities.
+The Open University aims to ensure that its research continues to be recognised for excellence and impact, delivering substantial benefits to the University’s mission and priorities.

-The aims of our Research Plan 2020 are to:
+The aims of the Research Plan 2020 are to:

 - Ensure that Open University research transforms lives by meeting the challenges of the twenty-first century and promotes social justice.